About the Refugee Services Office

 The Utah Refugee Services Office was established in 2008, by the Governor of Utah at the request of refugee communities to provide better coordinated, more comprehensive services to refugees resettled in our state.

 We help refugees integrate in Utah by providing and coordinating programs and services.
+To see our 2019 Annual Report to the Governor, click here.

 What We Do